DA0-DA0/dao-dao-indexer/docs/formulas.md

 There are four types of formulas:

+- `account`
 - `contract`
 - `generic`
 - `validator`
-- `wallet`

 `generic` takes no address, whereas the others take an address.
 They are differentiated because they are expected to work slightly differently, though under the hood they are processed the same way.
-When using `generic` formulas, any address can be passed in, but it is ignored.
+When using `generic` formulas, any address can be passed in, and it is ignored.

 ## Formula Structure